jjg/jsfs/README.md

 #API

+##HEADERS
+jsfs uses several custom headers to control access to data and how it is stored.

+###x-private
+Set this header to `true` to mark files as private (won't show up in directory listings).  *NOTE:* since private files don't show up in directory listings you'll have to keep track of the URL's yourself.
+Additionally, to access private files a valid `x-access-token` header must be supplied with the `GET` request.

+###x-encrypted
+Set this header to `true` to encrypt stored data before it is stored on-disk.
+Once enabled decryption happens automatically on `GET` requests and additional modifications via `PUT` will be encrypted as well. *NOTE:* encryption increases CPU utilization and reduces deduplication performance so use only when necissary.

+###x-access-token
+This header is used to authorize requests that modify existing files (`PUT`, `DELETE`).
+The token is provided as part of the response when a new file is `POST`ed to a URL.
+To perform further updates to a new file you'll need to keep track of this token.

 ##POST
 Stores a new file at the specified URL.
 If the file exists jsfs returns `405 method not allowed`.